 4. Find A Furry Friend

 It’s no secret that pets provide some of the most joyful moments in our lives.
 There are plenty of studies on the emotional benefits of owning a dog — although we didn’t need science to tell us that!
 The benefits of nurturing a pet generally include less depressive feelings, a sense of security, and social engagement when taking walks out in public.
 Caring for a pet also provides that sense of purpose that so many people need to feel less isolated.
-Although there are certain difficulties seniors may encounter in keeping up with their furry friends, the benefits are well worth it!
+Although there are certain difficulties seniors may encounter in keeping up with their furry friends, the benefits are well worth it.
+Be sure to check out our list of the best dogs for seniors!

-What are some ways you’ve been helping seniors avoid isolation?
+What are some ways that you help avoid isolation?
 Let us know in the comments below!
+We would love to hear from you.